Limitations and restrictions of Assurance

 Step 4 |

-To manually update the Machine Reasoning Knowledge Base in Catalyst Center, do one of the following:
+To manually update the Machine Reasoning Knowledge Base in Catalyst Center, do one of these tasks:

 |